-EPA identifies key partners in priority projects – such as government, industry and community stakeholders – to support interventions that encourage appropriate waste management.
+EPA identifies key partners in priority projects – such as government (including co-regulators in Victoria and interstate), industry and community stakeholders – to support interventions that encourage appropriate waste management.

 In 2015–16, we began a new compliance program with VicRoads to ensure vehicles transporting prescribed industrial waste (PIW) comply with waste transport laws.

-We are also partnering with the Victorian Building Authority, WorkSafe, Consumer Affairs Victoria and Energy Safe Victoria to support and educate Victoria’s construction and demolition sector on the appropriate management of industrial waste.
+We are also partnering with the Victorian Building Authority, WorkSafe, Consumer Affairs Victoria and Energy Safe Victoria to support and educate Victoria’ construction and demolition sector on the appropriate management of industrial waste.